Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

 Hello!!
 My name is Xinyu /ɕɪn.ɥy/ (like "Shin-yu" in English).
 You can also call me Leslie.
 [Listen to my name in Mandarin Chinese](https://drive.google.com/file/d/1okVhTp6oE66znEiqjmFdc5tZdxcsDbKI/view?usp=drive_link).

 I'm a second-year PhD student in Linguistics at the [University of Toronto](https://www.linguistics.utoronto.ca).
 My research areas include phonetics, psycholinguistics, cognitive modeling, and computational linguistics.
 I use experimental, computational, and quantitative methods to study prediction, adaptation, and cue weighting in speech perception, comprehension, and production.
-I am especially interested in how human language processing can be compared with, and modeled by, large language models.
+I am especially interested in how cognitive processing of human language can be compared with, and modeled by, large language models.

 [my CV is here: last updated in April 2026](https://drive.google.com/file/d/19L-zOo7j3l-VrkfJHLAEXj6qTUnXlLP6/view?usp=drive_link)